esphome/esphome-devices/src/docs/devices/Reafoo-A26/index.md

 # Enable the captive portal
 captive_portal:

-# Enable web server
+# Enable the Web Server component
-web_server:
-  port: 80
+webserver:

 binary_sensor:
   # Reports if this device is Connected or not